faryon93/sackci/README.md

 # exit code 1: no changes detected
 # exit code 2: branch does not exist
 # The last line of the console output should be the new ref,
-# which is saved for future repo change changes (e.g. old-ref parameter)
+# which is saved for future repo change detection (e.g. old-ref parameter)
 $: docker run -t -i sackci/git:latest compare https://github.com/octocat/Hello-World.git master old-ref
 ```